prioritizr/prioritizr/CONTRIBUTING.md

 pointer pointer (`XPtr`) that points to a C++ `OPTIMIZATIONPROBLEM` class object (defined in `src/optimization_problem.h`).
-The C++ `OPTIMIZATIONPROBLEM` class contains the standard data needed to formulate a mixed integer linear programming problem (i.e. model sense, problem objective , constraint matrix, constraint senses, right-hand-side values, variable decision types, and variable bounds).
+The C++ `OPTIMIZATIONPROBLEM` class contains the standard data needed to formulate a mixed integer linear programming problem (i.e., model sense, problem objective , constraint matrix, constraint senses, right-hand-side values, variable decision types, and variable bounds).
-This class also contains additional data that pertain to conservation problems (i.e. number of features, planning units, and zones).
+This class also contains additional data that pertain to conservation problems (i.e., number of features, planning units, and zones).
 If you’re is unfamiliar with the standard representation of a mixed integer linear programming problem, we encourage them to read the documentation for the [*gurobi R* package](http://www.gurobi.com/documentation/8.0/refman/r_api_overview.html#r:problem).
 The fields `A_i`, `A_j`, and `A_x` correspond the row, column, and cells values for the constraint matrix of the optimization problem